What is folate-deficiency anemia?

 Your healthcare provider may think you have this type of anemia after taking your

-medical history and doing a physical exam.
+health history and doing a physical exam.
 You may have several blood tests to confirm

 the diagnosis.
 You may also have a barium study if a digestive problem is the cause.